tito300/scroll-dom-animation/README.md

 projectBtn.addEventListener('click', scrollDomAnimation.smoothScroll);
 ```
-Following the same principle of applying animations without modifying original code (whether CSS or HTML), this library provides you a method that you can use as a callback on the btn or link that contains the href of the target as shown in the code above.
+This library provides you a method that you can use as a callback on the btn or link that contains the href of the target as shown in the code above.

 Under the hood it uses scrollIntoView which is not supported by all browsers so make sure it works for you before using.